BlueOceanIOT/BlueOceanIOTNuget/README.md

 # BlueOceanIOTNuget
-nugt packages for common BlueOceanIOT
+nuget packages for common BlueOceanIOT

+This a company public store